Manga de Dokuha: International publications

 Between November 2011 and November 2012, JManga made available online 14 Manga de Dokuha titles in English, namely No Longer Human, Das Kapital, The Strange Case of Dr. Jekyll and Mr. Hyde, Night on the Galactic Railroad, The Book of Five Rings, I Am a Cat, Seton's Wild Animals, Sutta Nipata, One Thousand and One Nights, The Metamorphosis, Journey to the West, In Search of Lost Time, The Art of War and The Narrow Road to the Deep North.
 One Peace Books also released Don Quixote, The Great Gatsby, Moby-Dick, Ulysses and The War of the Worlds as part of its "Manga Classic Readers" series on 1 September 2012.
 Canadian company Red Quill Books physically published Das Kapital in 2012 as Capital in Manga!.

+From 2010 to 2011, War and Peace, Das Kapital (in 2 volumes), Les Misérables, On the Origin of Species, and Moby Dick were published in Dutch by the Belgian publisher EPO, translated from Japanese, under the title Graphic Classic.
+The covers have a paraphrased quote, in English: "A classic is something that everyone wants to have read and nobody wants to read."

-Spanish division of Verlag Herder publishes the series in the country since 2011.
-Thus Spoke Zarathustra, Divine Comedy, The Prince, The Art of War, The Social Contract, Das Kapital, Iliad and Odyssey (in a single book), Nineteen Eighty-Four, The Antichrist, Analects and Tao Te Ching are the eleven books published by the company.
+The Spanish division of Verlag Herder publishes the series in the country since 2011.
+Thus Spoke Zarathustra, the Divine Comedy, The Prince, The Art of War, The Social Contract, Das Kapital, the Iliad and the Odyssey (in a single book), Nineteen Eighty-Four, The Antichrist, the Analects and Tao Te Ching are the eleven books published by the company.

 In Brazil, Editora JBC published The Capital and King Lear in 2011.
 Two years later, L&PM Editores published The Art of War, The Great Gatsby, Hamlet, and Thus Spoke Zarathustra.
 Between 2013 and 2016, L&PM published the Manifesto of the Communist Party, The Metamorphosis, The Social Contract, The Brothers Karamazov, In Search of Lost Time, and Ulysses.
 A box containing The Brothers Karamazov, The Great Gatsby, The Metamorphosis and Thus Spoke Zarathustra was also released in 2015.
-In 2021, Veneta published Kanikosen.